Hell-Ville (Andoany) Cruises

 Smothered with dense tropical rainforest, Nosy Be is ideal for watching diverse wildlife in its natural environment.
 The sprawling Lokobe National Park is home to an abundance of endemic fauna and flora, and is an unmissable gem.
 The unmistakable calls of Grey-backed and Mouse Lemurs echo through the tree canopies, chameleons merge seamlessly into the unspoilt environment, and boa constrictors snake along the leafy forest floor.

-The highest viewpoint on Nosy Be, Mont Passot stands at nearly 4,000 metres tall.
-En route from Hell-Ville to Mont Passot are several crater lakes, home to Nile crocodiles.
+The highest viewpoint on Nosy Be, Mont Passot stands at nearly 4,000 metres in height.
+En route from Hell-Ville to Mont Passot are several crater lakes, which are home to Nile crocodiles.
 These can be captured in all their glory from the summit.